laurel-yyy/galleryhub/README.md

 - **User registration and login**

-  Users can create an account and securely log in to access personalized features such as reservations and detailed artwork information.
+  Users can create an account and log in to access personalized features such as reservations and detailed artwork information.

 - **Browse gallery information**

   Users can explore galleries and view detailed information about the artworks displayed in each gallery.
 For each artwork, users can:

-  - View its detailed information, including description and associated styles.
+  - View its detailed information, including description, associated styles and author.
   - Discover similar artworks based on shared styles.
-  - See other artworks by the same author.
+  - Discover other artworks by the same author.

 - **Reservation system**

   Users can make reservations to visit galleries, with the following restrictions:

   - Each user has a daily limit on the number of people they can include in their reservation.
-  - Each gallery has a visitor capacity, ensuring the venue does not become overcrowded.
+  - Each gallery has a visitor capacity.

 - **Admin Management**